 - A Little Learning for Two shows you how to make a glow stick ring toss

-- All Parenting has a list of outdoor activities for kids at night, including glow bracelet tag.
+- Glow stick tag sounds like fun.
 You might adapt this to play hide and glow seek.

 If you have children who are interested in things scientific, this is a fun video about luminescence.